Turn your Dream Admit into Reality

 Known for: Marketing, Sustainability, International Exposure

-Highlights: Global exchange opportunities, diverse specializations
+Highlights: Global exchange programs; multiple specializations

 6. Smith School of Business – Queen’s University